JerschabekGmbH/revision-control/pw-revision-control/readme.txt

 ## Manual Installation

 1. Upload the plugin files to the `/wp-content/plugins/revision-control` directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the 'Plugins' screen in WordPress

 == Frequently Asked Questions ==

+== How to update the plugin ==

+1. Go to the github respository and edit the version numbers
+2. Edit the version line in the main plugin comment: /pw-revision-control/pw-revision-control.php
+3. Edit the version line in the updater class: /pw-revision-control/class-update-checker.php
+4. Then create a .zip of the new plugin and add it to Github as a new release
+5. Update the self-host plugin manifest info.json with the new version and link to the new zip on Github

 = Where can I configure the settings? =